gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 Went through all tasks once
 ```

-One way to let our executor know we're done running a little is to use the `pending()` function from the `futures` crate.
+One way to let our executor know we're done running a little is to use the `pending!()` macro from the `futures` crate.
 A crate is a library in Rust.
 A library is a collection of utilities (functions, structs, traits, enums, etc.) you can `use` in your code.
 Here's how we'll use this:

 ```rust
 use futures::pending;